-Many will be watching Le Golf National closely this week to see what tweaks they have made ahead of this year's Ryder Cup.
+The world will be watching Le Golf National year as it plays host to the Ryder Cup.
 If truth be told, Le Golf National is never going to win any awards for great architecture and, apart from the few amphitheatre holes, it won't set your pulse racing.
 It is a step up from the dire PGA Gleneagles and Celtic Manor for sure, but if you are looking to play quality golf around Paris, there are far superior options.
 Here are some ideas for a pretty great golf trip around the French capital -

 Fontainebleau (click on course name for detailed review)